saschagrunert/kubernix/README.md

 ```
 $ sudo kubernix shell
-[INFO  kubernix] Spawning new kubernix shell in 'kubernix'
+[INFO  kubernix] Spawning new kubernix shell in 'kubernix-run'
 > kubectl run --generator=run-pod/v1 --image=alpine -it alpine sh
 If you don't see a command prompt, try pressing enter.
 / #